How to Get the NBA on TV

 Here’s where you can get the NBA LEAGUE PASS and NBA TV from every major TV service.
 Of course, we also made sure these packages include TNT and ESPN (both have television deals to air NBA games).

-TV services and packages (NBA TV, ESPN, TNT included)
+TV services and packages (NBA TV, ESPN, and TNT included)